 \section{Abstract}

-Particle identification (PID) of hadrons plays a crucial role in particle physics experiments, especially for flavor physics and jet tagging.
-The cluster counting method, which measures the number of primary ionizations in gaseous detectors, represents a promising breakthrough in PID.
-However, developing an effective reconstruction algorithm for cluster counting remains a major challenge.
-In this study, we address this challenge by proposing a cluster counting algorithm based on long short-term memory and dynamic graph convolutional neural networks for the CEPC drift chamber.
-Leveraging Monte Carlo simulated samples, our machine learning-based algorithm surpasses traditional methods.
-Specifically, it achieves a remarkable 10\% improvement in $K/\pi$ separation for PID performance, which meets the necessary PID requirements for CEPC.
+The particle identification (PID) of hadrons plays a crucial role in particle physics experiments, especially in flavor physics and jet tagging.
+The cluster-counting method, which measures the number of primary ionizations in gaseous detectors, is a promising breakthrough in PID.
+However, developing an effective reconstruction algorithm for cluster counting remains challenging.
+To address this challenge, we propose a cluster-counting algorithm based on long short-term memory and dynamic graph convolutional neural networks for the CEPC drift chamber.
+Experiments on Monte Carlo simulated samples demonstrate that our machine-learning-based algorithm surpasses traditional methods.
+It improves the $K/\pi$ separation of PID by 10\%, meeting the PID requirements of CEPC.

 \keywords{Particle identification, Cluster counting, Machine learning, Drift chamber}